laprade/laprade.github.io/about.md

 Hi, I'm Alex.
 I'm currently a product manager at Angie's List.

-This blog is built with [Jekyll](http://jekyllrb.com) and the repo for it is at
+This blog is built with [Jekyll](http://jekyllrb.com), hosted by [GitHub Pages](https://pages.github.com/) and uses CloudFlare.
+The GitHub repo can found [here](https://github.com/laprade/laprade.github.io).